ProjectSegfault/website/src/routes/donate/+page.md

 ## Reasons to donate to our project.

 If you donate, we will be more motivated to work on the server and host more stuff and maybe even get more hardware.
+As well as that, we may donate PayPal funds to project we heavily rely on.
 Thanks!

-**UPDATE (25/10):** We will use PayPal funds to donate to other projects and fund our servers when in critical situation.
-**Midou** runs the PayPal Account on liberapay (not private), and **Mrlerien** runs the stripe account on liberapay (private).

-## Donation links
+## Donation methods

-### Credit Card
+### Credit card

 <LinkButton url="https://liberapay.com/ProjectSegfault/donate" icon="i-simple-icons:liberapay" title="Donate" bg="#F6C915" color="#151515" />